Amorbach Abbey: History

 The abbey was one of four Carolingian foundations intended to establish Christianity in the region of the Odenwald, the others being the monasteries of Lorsch, Fulda, and Mosbach).

 According to legend, a Gaugraf named Ruthard called the Frankish bishop Saint Pirmin to the area to set up a monastic settlement west of today's town, at the entrance to the Otterbachtal.
-A disciple of Pirmin, an Aquitanian called "Amor" is reported to have moved the monastery to its current location in 734.
+A disciple of Pirmin, an Aquitanian called Saint Amor (the namesake of the abbey and town as its first abbot) is reported to have moved the monastery to its current location in 734 AD.
 The patrons were the Virgin Mary, with Saints Simplicius, Faustinus and Beatrix.

 By 800 it had become a Reichsabtei, the abbot being directly answerable to Charlemagne.
 Pepin united it to the Bishopric of Würzburg, although control of it was much disputed by the Bishops of Mainz.

 The abbey played an important role in the clearing and settlement of the vast tracts of forest in which it was located, and in the evangelisation of other areas, notably Saxony: many of the abbots of the missionary centre of Verden an der Aller - later to become the Bishops of Verden - had previously been monks at Amorbach.
 It was severely damaged by the invasions of the Hungarians in the 10th century.

-In 1446, the priest Johannes Keck brought reliquaries of a "Saint Amor" and a "Saint Landrada" from Münsterbilsen near Maastricht to the church Amorbrunn, which started to attract pilgrims.
+In 1446, the priest Johannes Keck brought reliquaries of Saint Amor and Saint Landrada from Münsterbilsen near Maastricht to the church Amorbrunn, which started to attract pilgrims.
 In particular after the end of the Thirty Years' War in 1648, people came in search of help for childlessness.

 In 1525 the abbey buildings were stormed and plundered during the German Peasants' War by forces under the command of Götz von Berlichingen.
 During the Thirty Years' War the abbey was attacked by the Swedes in 1632, was dissolved for a short time between 1632 and 1634 and the lands taken by a local landowner, and although it was afterwards restored and the lands regained, there followed a period of decline and poverty.

 In 1656 the Bishops of Mainz and Würzburg reached agreement: Amorbach was transferred into the control, both spiritual and territorial, of the Archbishop of Mainz, and significant building works followed.

 In the 1740s the site was completely refurbished in the late Baroque/early Rococo style, of which it remains a significant example, under the supervision of Maximilian von Welsch.
 From 1742 to 1744 the Abteikirche was built, incorporating the two six-storied west towers (12th century).
 Further extensive construction and decoration was undertaken in the 1780s, including in 1782 the installation of what was at the time the biggest organ in the world.